-I grew up with my dad watching Westerns.
-I vividly remember seeing images of cowboys, rattlesnakes, saguaro cacti, mountains, and many tumbleweeds on our tv screen.
+I grew up watching Westerns with my dad.
+I vividly remember seeing images of cowboys, rattlesnakes, saguaro cacti, mountains, and many tumbleweeds on our TV screen.
 While visiting Southwest Arizona, it feels like, at any moment, a silhouetted cowboy hat-wearing man will walk up with the sounds of the spurs clinging to the ground.
-In this guide to Tombstone, Arizona, you will find everything you need to know to visit “The Town Too Tough to Die.”
+In this complete guide to Tombstone, AZ, you’ll find everything you need to know to visit “The Town Too Tough to Die” and discover the best things to do in Tombstone, Arizona.

 Tombstone, Arizona, brings history to life with reenactments, actors, and landmarks.
 You don’t need to have watched Westerns to have a wonderful experience at Tombstone.
 You will walk on the same dusty street as Wyatt Earp and Doc Holliday.